Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-The positive-root actions were studied in \cite{KR,KMMLR} (under a slightly different name).
-In particular, the following theorem is a consequence of \cite{KR}. \begin{thm} Any (effective, regular) positive-root action of $\mathbb{T}_r$ on $\mathbb{K}[x_1,\ldots, x_n]$ is linearizable. \end{thm} In order to prove the free associative version of this theorem, we devise a way to reduce the positive-root case to the commutative one.
-To that end, we introduce the generic matrices and induce the action on the rings of coefficients.
+In order to prove the free associative version of this theorem, we devise a way to reduce the positive-root case to the commutative case.
+To that end, we introduce generic matrices and induce the action on the rings of coefficients.
+Let $M_n(\mathbb R)$ denote the ring of $n$ by $n$ matrices with entries in $\mathbb R$.

-\begin{Def} If $A$ is an associative $\mathbb{K}$-algebra, then a two-sided ideal $I$ of $A$ is called a totally invariant ideal, or $T$-ideal, if it is stable under all $\mathbb{K}$-algebra endomorphisms of $A$. \end{Def} \begin{Def} A generic $n$ by $n$ matrix \cite{BBRY}, \cite{ALB} is a matrix